Testing in-app purchases

 When you tap OK, responses are populated with simulated data that the Payment Service generates.

-In Test mode, you can use the purchase data from the transactions you make in the current test session, to test the logic for retrieving past purchases.
+In Test or local mode, you can use the purchase data from the transactions you make in the current test session, to test the logic for retrieving past purchases.
 This technique is a great initial testing step for any application that sells digital goods.

 Testing in the BlackBerry World sandbox